Seed Starting Basics

 We are nearing the beginning of February, and gardeners everywhere are beginning to receive their first seed catalogs in the mail, scan the internet for new ideas and varieties, and prepare for planting day.
 While many of us have a wait until we can till up the garden soil and sow outdoors, we can still get a head start on planting by starting an indoor growing operation.

 Starting from seed is a rewarding way to extend your growing season and expand the diversity of your garden beyond what is typically available for transplant at your local nursery.
-Retail seed racks, seed catalogs, and online seed companies offer seemingly endless possibilities for your garden—where your nursery or garden center may only have three or four varieties of tomato transplants, a catalog may have several pages of tomatoes in every size, shape, and colour, including organics and heirlooms.
+Retail seed racks, seed catalogs, and online seed companies offer seemingly endless possibilities for your garden—where your nursery or garden centre may only have three or four varieties of tomato transplants, a catalog may have several pages of tomatoes in every size, shape, and colour, including organics and heirlooms.
 Seed-starting is also a great way to give your plants a boost before they move outside.
 Indoors, you can ensure that the light, temperature, planting medium, and humidity are ideal for healthy happy growth, creating the highest quality transplant possible before frost danger is over and your outdoor gardening can begin.
 And if you are successful at germinating and growing from seed, your surplus transplants make wonderful gifts for the other gardeners in your life when springtime finally arrives (a benefit of seed-starting that we particularly enjoy).

 To begin starting from seed, you will need a few basic pieces of equipment: